BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 }
 {% endhighlight %}

-Ok, let's run pitest to see how good are our tests.
+Ok, let's run pitest to see how good our tests are.

-To run pitest we can use maven command:
+To run pitest we use maven command:
 {% highlight plain %}
 mvn org.pitest:pitest-maven:mutationCoverage
 {% endhighlight %}